jmid/wasm-prop-tester/README.md

 ### An Optional Dependency

 The generator uses the reference interpreter for emitting the Wasm binary format (`.wasm`).
-However we have also used the WebAssembly binary toolkit: [WebAssembly wabt](https://github.com/WebAssembly/wabt) to convert `.wat` to `.wasm`.
+However we have also used the [WebAssembly binary toolkit (wabt)](https://github.com/WebAssembly/wabt) to convert `.wat` to `.wasm`.
 This is a dependency to run our full internal testsuite.

 Assuming wabt is installed in the `wabt` sub-directory: